hyundai-robotics/doc-industrial-communication/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/5-EtherCAT/5-EtherCAT-Topology.md

 ##### 2. Redundancy

 {% hint style="info" %}
 \.
-When using the Redundancy function in the master.
+When using the Redundancy function in the master

 \.
 Connect port 1 of the last slave and port 1 of the master to form a ring structure.
 {% endhint %}

 ![[Figure 1.3.5.5-4 EtherCAT Topology]](<../../../_assets/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/5-EtherCAT/5-Error/image_4.png>)

 <br>